 Ulcerative colitis: Symptoms

 The severity and types of symptoms of ulcerative colitis vary from person to person and can run the gamut from very mild to severe.
 For some people, the symptoms of ulcerative colitis can seriously affect a person's ability to participate in normal activities of daily living.
 Typical symptoms of ulcerative colitis include bloody diarrhea and abdominal pain and cramping.

 ...more symptoms »

 Ulcerative colitis: Treatments

 There is currently no cure for ulcerative colitis, but there are treatments that can help control the disease.
 The overall treatment goal for people living with ulcerative colitis is to control symptoms to a degree that allows them to feel better and live the most normal, healthy, and active lives as possible.
-This includes inducing and maintaining ...more treatments »
+This includes inducing and maintaining the longest possible ...more treatments »

 Ulcerative colitis: Misdiagnosis